4 U Academy Director

-In 2003, He was named the Head Coach for the Riverdale High School Boy’s Basketball Team in Port Byron, Illinois.
-In three years he was able to establish Riverdale High School Varsity Basketball team as a leader in the conference standings.
-His teams won back-to-back 20 win seasons, winning the conference in 2007 and being named Conference Coach of the Year.
+In 2003, He was named the Head Coach at Riverdale High School in Port Byron, Illinois.
+In three years his teams were able to establish Riverdale as a leader in the conference standings, winning back to back 20 win seasons.
+Winning the conference in 2007 and being named Coach of the Year.

 Selected to the Quad City Times Newspaper All Century Team -2000

 United Township Hall of Fame Inductee (Individual -2000) (Team - 2011)

 Professional play in USA (CBA) and Overseas – 1986 – 1990

 Selected to play game against Olympic Women’s Team – 1984

 Jersey Retired by the Rockford Lightning Professional Team - 1994

 All Conference at the University of Northern Iowa – 1981-83

 Team leader in steals, assists, rebounds and minutes played at the University of Northern Iowa - 1983

 Illinois High School State Tournament Record 11 Steals One Game – 1979